MySQL Database Management and Usage in ServBay

 and your_new_strong_password

-with the actual username and new password.
+with your actual username and new password.

 Regular Backups

-Restrict Access Permissions
+Limiting Access Permissions

 ) for routine operations.

--- Revoke all privileges on all databases and tables from a user (use with caution!)
+-- Revoke all privileges from a user on all databases and tables (use with caution!)

 REVOKE ALL PRIVILEGES ON *.* FROM 'your_username'@'localhost';